FH-Potsdam/teaching-parametric-design/src/site/en/inspiration.md

 This page contains a list of selected works closely realted to the content of this seminar.
 The following list of artists and developers does not claim to be complete, but merely a window into this world:

+{% from "../_includes/parts/macros.njk" import h2 %}
-{% from "../_includes/parts/inspiration.njk" import filter, list %}
+{% from "../_includes/parts/inspiration.njk" import filter, list, bookList %}

 <div id="inspiration-filter">
 {{filter(inspiration, translations, locale)}}